ctechfilmuniversity/lecture_ss25_academic_methodologies/docs/04_submissions/bunge/01/am_01_bunge.md

 - What further characteristics does the topic have?
   - Data collection
   - Flexible electronics
+  - (interactive) Fashion?
 - What questions could you ask about that topic?
+  - What kind of HCI is happening in this case?
 - How could you solve those questions?
+  - Analyse user-eperience case studies
+  -